 If you are age 50 or older and your employer allows it, you are also be eligible to make “catch-up 401k contributions” in addition to your regular 401k limits.
 These catch up contribution limits have also increased to a total of $5,500 which brings the 2009/2010 maximum 401K contribution limit to $22,000 for those over 50.
 For all those people who feel that they do not have enough of a retirement nest egg, this higher contribution gives them a great tax free opportunity to catch up.

-With the stock market in recovery, investing now could be the best decision for many if 2009 was indeed the bottom of the market – see Morningstar.com for a list of the best performing funds.
-To increase your contribution you normally need to contact your payroll/benefits department or your 401K administrator (like Vanguard, Fidelity etc), and make sure you have the right asset allocation for your age.
+With the stock market in recovery, investing now could be the best decision for many to restart investing in their retirement accounts, or to increase your contribution you normally need to contact your payroll/benefits department or your 401K administrator (like Vanguard, Fidelity etc), and make sure you have the right asset allocation for your age.
 If you cannot afford to contribute up to the maximum, then try to at least contribute up to your available employer match.

 After no change in 2010 401K , thanks to near zero real inflation, it is likely that in 2011 we will only see marginal increase again.
 However some new retirement legislation like 401K/IRA to Roth IRA rollovers are still available in 2011 and could be beneficial for many looking to implement smart tax strategies in a rising tax environment and possible expiration of bush tax cuts.